 It’s beneficial to get as precise as you can with each step, starting as early in the process as possible.
 For example, your first step may be the user conducting an internet search to find your website.
 Making note of each step can help you get the broadest possible range of data from your analysis.
 Include all steps from beginning to end, even small ones, to help you track user experience through the process.

 The next step is to use analytics tools to collect the appropriate data from your website and those of your competitors.
 This helps you understand your actual performance metrics and ways you can improve your website.
-The type of data you collect, the tools you use, and the tests you run during data collection depend on your goal or the problem you’re trying to solve on your website.
-Consider collecting only those pieces of information that directly relate to your goal.
+The type of data you collect, the tools you use, and the tests you run during data collection depend on your analysis goal.
+Consider only collecting information that directly relates to your goal.
 If you find other information that needs to be addressed throughout data collection, you can plan to run a separate analysis for another goal or purpose.

 Once you’ve established your goal for your website and collected the data about how it actually performs, you can review both and see how they compare to one another.
 Consider areas such as where the two plans diverge or road map steps that don’t function as intended.
 Understanding your collected data can make it easier to decide how and where to make changes that benefit both the website users and the company as a whole.

 Knowing what you want or need to fix is only one part of the analysis process.
 The other is deciding how to make these improvements and create actual change.
 Make a bulleted list of the ways you can update certain aspects of your website with minor adjustments.
-For more complex revisions, consider listing step-by-step instructions during your brainstorming sessions and choosing the teams or individuals to which you can assign each portion.
+For more complex revisions, consider listing step-by-step instructions during your brainstorming sessions.
+Then, choose the teams or individuals to which you can assign each portion.

 After implementing your changes, continue to run periodic analyses on all areas of your website, not just the ones you previously altered.
 This can help ensure that your changes are working or clarify if they need further adjustments.
 It also lets you know if other areas of your website, over time, can benefit from going through the same improvement process.